lukeaar/AdventOfCode/2023/comments.md

 I initially tried to solve this problem using a cache, but realised finding the loop would computationally better than running a billion times through a cached spin function.
 # Day 15
 Another simple day, which is a suprise this far into the month.
 I am expecting difficulty to start ramping tomorrow.
+# Day 16
+Another delay to the difficulty spike.
+I could do lots of optimisation to my solution (i.e. not using a global variable as the dictionary, requiring .reset() calls etcetera, but it works.